Visitors Medical Insurance

 Q: Is an OCI entitled to apply for and obtain a normal Indian passport which is given to citizens of India?

 A: No. The normal Indian Passport is given only to an Indian citizen.
-And again, OCI is not a dual citizenship.
+And again, OCI is not dual citizenship.

 Q: Are nationals of Commonwealth countries eligible for OCI?